frankV/Craigsjobs/README.md

-fdubs-needs-a-job
+craigsjobs
 =================

-simple job posting crawler that sends emails when matches are found
+simple craigslist job posting crawler that sends emails when matches are found

+To Do:
+[] Fix EOL errors on pickled dictionary
+[] Flask App